Yousef Masrahi

 Yousef Ahmed Masrahi (Arabic:يوسف مسرحي) (born 31 December 1987, in Najran) is a Saudi Arabian track and field athlete, who specialises in the 400 metres sprint.
-His personal best time for the event is 43.93 seconds, set in 2015, and is the Asian record.
+His personal best time for the event (43.93 seconds), set in 2015, is the Asian record.

 Masrahi represented his country at the 2012 London Olympics and is a three-time participant at the World Championships in Athletics (2009, 2013, 2015).
 He was the gold medallist at both the Asian Athletics Championships in 2011 and at the 2014 Asian Games.

-He was banned for doping in 2016 for four years.
+Masrahi served a four-year competition ban from 2016 to 2020 for an anti-doping violation related to the use of erythropoietin (EPO).